DominikStiller/tudelft-damage-identification/README.md

 * `direct_features_threshold`: threshold for direct features like counts and duration
 * `direct_features_n_samples`: how many raw first `n` samples should be used as features, without further transformation
 * `n_clusters`: number of clusters (e.g. for k-means)
+* `explained_variance`: desired level of explained variance for PCA selection